Your 2022 HR Spring Cleaning Checklist

 - Check that your employee file management system is working and up-to-date

-- Review all employee classifications (i.e. full-time or part-time)
+- Review all employee classifications (i.e. full-time, part-time, or remote)

 - Update status of full-time, part-time, and temporary employees (if their status has changed)